kora-projects/kora-docs/mkdocs/blog/en/kora-production-knowledge-built-in.md

 A framework that lets engineers invest primarily in portable knowledge can be a better long-term engineering platform.

-## Production Maturity Is Also About What the Framework Refuses to Hide
+## Production Maturity Is Also About What the Framework Refuses to Hide { #refuses-to-hide }

 A mature framework should know where abstraction stops helping.